CadQuery/cadquery/doc/classreference.rst

 CadQuery Class Summary
 *************************

-This page documents all of the methods and functions of the CadQuery classes, organized alphabatically.
+This page documents all of the methods and functions of the CadQuery classes, organized alphabetically.

 .. seealso::